std/time▲toc

 539106063.980999947s

-See std/time/chrono for more information on system time.
+See std/time/chronostd/time/chrono for more information on system time.

 Calendar times can be constructed by giving a year, month (1-based), and day of the month (1-based) and optional hour, minutes, seconds, fraction of the second, timezone (tz-utcstd/time/calendar/tz-utc: timezone) and calendar (cal-isostd/time/calendar/cal-iso: calendar):